 - If you are aware of a catch basin located on your street adjacent to your property, remove any snow from its surface.
 Snow covered catch basins prevent the melting snow from properly draining into the City of Surrey's storm sewer system.
 This may result in water ponding and potentially impacting properties within close proximity to the catch basins.

 - Clear any drains you may have on your own property to help drain water away from your house.

 - Motorists, take extra precautions when travelling.
 Puddles on streets may be deeper than what they appear and may cause loss of vehicle control.

-Dealing with a major flood?
-See our emergency flood preparedness page.
+For more tips on dealing with major flooding, see our flood preparedness page.